All campuses are open and ready to serve students virtually, hybrid, or in person.

 Texa$aver and 403(b) Contribution Limits

 For 2021, the limit has remained the same at $19,500.
-The additional “catch-up” amount that participants age 50 and older can contribute each year remains at $6,000, for an annual total of $25,000.
+The additional “catch-up” amount that participants age 50 and older can contribute each year remains at $6,500, for an annual total of $26,000.
 More information is available from this IRS publication.

 If you are thinking about retirement, there are many sources of information for what you should do.
 The decision needs to fit your situation at retirement.
 The Bureau of Consumer Financial Protection has some publications that could assist what to do.
 Some of the text is geared towards private-sector defined benefit pension plans, however they touch on topics that every retiree thinks about.